ceph/ceph/doc/rados/operations/crush-map-edits.rst

 #. ``--reclassify-root <root-name> <device-class>``

-   This will take everything in the hierarchy beneath root-name, mark all devices with the specified class, and adjust any rules that reference that root via a ``take <root-name>`` to instead ``take
+   This will take everything in the hierarchy beneath root-name and adjust any rules that reference that root via a ``take
-   <root-name> class <device-class>``.
-It renumbers the buckets in
+   <root-name>`` to instead ``take <root-name> class <device-class>``.
-   such a way that the old IDs are instead used for the specified class's "shadow tree" so that no data movement takes place.
+   It renumbers the buckets in such a way that the old IDs are instead used for the specified class's "shadow tree" so that no data movement takes place.

    For example, imagine you have an existing rule like::